MxTheo/travelingguestbook/README.md

 # Bedank voor het gesprek (before Traveling Guestbook)
-## Empowers people to start conversations
+## Social media for real-life interactions

 ### Description
 The aim of this web-application is to facilitate conversation enders with people you do not know, for example people in the train.
-You can end the conversation by handing out a thank you, the sociable.
+You can end the conversation by handing out a thank you.

-It is a web-application where people that received a code on a sociable, can leave a message.
+It is a web-application where people that received a code, can leave a message.

-Sociables are the conversation enders.
-You can end a conversation by thanking the other person with a sociable.
-The hope is that others will also thank others with the same sociable.
+There are the conversation enders.
+You can end a conversation by thanking the other person with a code.
+The hope is that others will also thank others with the same code.
 In that way, the physical item is passed on from person to person.
-The physical sociable has a code.
-This code is used to find the page of the sociable.
-Every time it is passed on, the person who received it leaves a message on the sociable page.
+The code is used to find the page where all the messages are left.
+Every time it is passed on, the person who received it leaves a message.

+For more Dutch information about how the application works, see [help](https://bedankt.pythonanywhere.com/help).

 ### Language
 The Web-Application is in Dutch.
 The code and back-end is in English.